christabor/namebot/README.md

 ### Techniques
 The major chunk of work represented in this library.
 The many techniques I've created after researching hundreds of corporate names and naming agency techniques

+### Strainer
+Similar to normalization, but for filtering based on rules, like length, count, etc... good for mapping 1:1 with UI inputs or just calling from the functions directly.

 ## How to setup server and test: